Ganymede (mythology): Mythology

-The story of Ganymede first appears in Homer's Iliad without any suggestion of a sexual connection, but later became associated with male same-sex relationships and homoerotic passion.
-The myth as given by Homer (8th century BCE) simply relates how the gods recognized Ganymede's beauty and brought him to Olympus to be Zeus' cupbearer.
-By the 6th century BCE, however, the story was given as Zeus falling in love with Ganymede and taking him to be his lover.
-Ganymede was abducted by Zeus from Mount Ida near Troy in Phrygia.
-(Note: Some variants of the myth have Ganymede abducted from Harpagion instead.)
+Ganymede's abduction is referenced in the Iliad (c.750–700 BC), which describes his beauty as exceeding that of all other mortals.
+Because of his beauty, he was kidnapped by the gods, becoming Zeus's wine-pourer.
+The Iliad contains no explicit suggestion of an erotic relationship between Ganymede and Zeus, nor does the Homeric Hymn to Aphrodite, in which Zeus alone performs the abduction.
+The earliest writer to unambiguously describe the relationship as erotic is Theognis (c.
+6th century BC).
+In some later sources, Ganymede was abducted by Zeus from Mount Ida near Troy in Phrygia.
 Ganymede had been tending sheep, a rustic or humble pursuit characteristic of a hero's boyhood before his privileged status is revealed, when an eagle transported the youth to Mount Olympus.
 The bird is sometimes described as being under the command of Zeus and sometimes as being Zeus himself.
 In Homer's account of the abduction in the Iliad, the poet writes: